Google 2026 Algorithm Updates for Contractors

 What this means practically: the organic map pack now competes with significantly more paid placements than it did a year ago.
 The three organic spots that used to dominate the top of local search are now preceded by paid listings on roughly 1 in 5 searches — and that number is still growing.

 This doesn't mean organic ranking doesn't matter — it still does, and the map pack remains the most valuable real estate for contractor searches.
-But it does mean that contractors who rely entirely on organic visibility are increasingly competing against paid placements they didn't have to worry about before.
+But contractors who rely entirely on organic visibility are increasingly competing against paid placements they didn't have to worry about before.

 Google's AI-generated summaries (AI Overviews) are now appearing on a significant portion of searches, answering questions directly in the search results without requiring a click.
 Over 51% of searches now end without a click.